nilostolte/nilostolte/README.md

 However, one can easily see that what you get with the solution in the video is not what you want to see.
 The solution is a real responsive WYSIWYG experience that scales the text as one increases and decreases the size of the window, that is, actually scaling the whole contents according to the size of the window.
 This can only be obtained by rendering the window contents as vector graphics that are very easily scalable.

 The solution is maybe through an open source library offering to render vector graphics in WebAssembly.
 Why open source?
-Because although WebAssembly is very powerful it is also very dangerous because it can convey malicious code without the user noticing.
-When a software is open source it is scrutinized by programmers who will identify malicious code if is exists.<a name="vaadin_html_anchor"></a>
+Because although WebAssembly is very powerful it is also very dangerous because it can convey malicious code without the user noticing. <a name="vaadin_html_anchor"></a>When a software is open source it is scrutinized by programmers who will identify malicious code if is exists.

 #### Vaadin - How to not use Java on the web